Silloky/Silloky/README.md

 I'm currently opening up and discovering many new frameworks and languages.

-I'm working on the Microsoft & Freecodecamp C# certification.
+I'm working on the Freecodecamp Machine Learning with Python

+## Diplomas

+* Microsoft & Freecodecamp C# certification
+* Freecodecamp Back End Development and APIs

 ## Recent contributions